Citrinate/FreePackages/README.md

 ---

-#### MinDaysOld
+#### MaxDaysOld

 `uint` type with default value of `0`.
-Packages must contain an app which was released on Steam within the last `MinDaysOld` days or they will not be added to your account.
+Packages must contain an app which was released on Steam within the last `MaxDaysOld` days or they will not be added to your account.
 You can leave this at `0` to not filter by release date.

 ---